What a year…

 Tennis is a very different trading proposition to the nags, so it’s good to have more than one string to my bow.
 The WTA is a little easier on the eye, although I’ll probably spend some time on the ATP too.

 Other than the tennis and additional development in the horse racing markets I think I’ll take a bit more time out to travel.
-It’s hard to tear yourself away from the screens when there’s so much on offer, although I like to remind myself I got into this to have a better life, not just looks at a few screens, flashing numbers and listen to the toff’s waffling on RUK.
+It’s hard to tear yourself away from the screens when there’s so much on offer, although I like to remind myself I got into this to have a better life, not just look at a few screens, flashing numbers and listen to the toff’s waffling on RUK.

 Where I’ll go, I’m not sure.
 Snowboarding holidays are always of interest, but I think I’ll try to get around a bit more this year… I guess I need to make my mind up on that a bit more!